Historical Sources of Institutional Trajectories in Economic Development: China, Japan and Korea Compared

 33 Pages Posted: 20 Oct 2012 Last revised: 12 Nov 2012

 Date Written: October 19, 2012

-This essay provides a game-theoretic, endogenous view of institutions, and then applies the idea to identify the sources of institutional trajectories of economic development in China, Japan, and Korea.
-It stylizes the Malthusian-phase of East Asian economies as peasant-based economies in which small families allocated their working time between farming on small plots - leased or owned - and handcrafting for personal consumption and markets.
-It then compares institutional arrangements across these economies that sustained otherwise similar economies.
+This essay first provides a game-theoretic, endogenous view of institutions, and then applies the idea to identify sources of institutional trajectories of economic development in China, Japan, and Korea.
+It stylizes the Malthusian-phase of the East Asian economies as a peasant-based economy in which small-size conjugal families self-managed their working times between farming on small plots - leased or owned - and domestic manufacturing for personal consumption and markets.
+It then compares institutional arrangements across these economies that sustained otherwise-similar economies.
 It characterizes the varied nature of the political states of Qing China, Tokugawa Japan, and Yi Korea by focusing on the way in which agricultural taxes were enforced.
-It also identifies different patterns of social norms of trust that were institutional complements to, or substitutes for, political states.
+It also identifies different patterns of social norms of trust that were institutional complements/substitutes to the political states.
 Finally, it traces the path-dependent transformations of these state-norm combinations along subsequent transitions to post-Malthusian phases of economic growth in the respective economies.

-Keywords: China, Japan, institutional complementarity, institutional change, capitalism, varieties of norms, political economy
+Keywords: China, Japan, Korea, institutions, institutional change, political state, norms

 Suggested Citation: Suggested Citation